OpenPrograms/OpenPrograms.ru/mc/README.md

 # Midday Commander
 *A file manager utility for OpenComputers.*

-For those who are not experienced with command-line interfaces, Midday Commander, a (or even the?) file manager was created.
+Made for those who are not experienced with command-line interfaces.

 ## Developers
 * Zer0Galaxy (aka Dimus) — the computercraft version of the program.